Louisiana State Employees Retirement System Takes $741,000 Position in FirstCash Holdings, Inc (NASDAQ:FCFS)

 Insider Activity

-In related news, Director James H. Graves sold 8,000 shares of the firm’s stock in a transaction that occurred on Monday, October 31st.
-The shares were sold at an average price of $96.00, for a total transaction of $768,000.00.
-Following the sale, the director now owns 17,867 shares in the company, valued at $1,715,232.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, Director James H. Graves sold 8,000 shares of the stock in a transaction that occurred on Monday, October 31st.
+The shares were sold at an average price of $96.00, for a total value of $768,000.00.
+Following the sale, the director now directly owns 17,867 shares in the company, valued at $1,715,232.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 In related news, Director Douglas Richard Rippel sold 4,171 shares of the firm’s stock in a transaction that occurred on Monday, December 19th.
 The shares were sold at an average price of $88.40, for a total transaction of $368,716.40.
 Following the sale, the director now owns 8,042,081 shares in the company, valued at $710,919,960.40.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, Director James H. Graves sold 8,000 shares of the firm’s stock in a transaction that occurred on Monday, October 31st.
 The stock was sold at an average price of $96.00, for a total transaction of $768,000.00.
 Following the sale, the director now owns 17,867 shares in the company, valued at approximately $1,715,232.
 The disclosure for this sale can be found here.
 Insiders have sold 253,024 shares of company stock worth $22,386,554 over the last ninety days.
 19.35% of the stock is currently owned by insiders.

 Wall Street Analysts Forecast Growth

 FirstCash (NASDAQ:FCFS – Get Rating) last released its quarterly earnings results on Thursday, October 27th.
 The company reported $1.30 EPS for the quarter, beating the consensus estimate of $1.19 by $0.11.
 The business had revenue of $672.14 million for the quarter, compared to analyst estimates of $670.35 million.
 FirstCash had a net margin of 8.17% and a return on equity of 12.93%.
-Equities analysts expect that FirstCash Holdings, Inc will post 5.11 earnings per share for the current fiscal year.
+On average, research analysts anticipate that FirstCash Holdings, Inc will post 5.11 EPS for the current fiscal year.

 FirstCash Announces Dividend